Measuring Tips and Dressing Out

 - I DON'T HAVE MY HARDWARE YET:

 No worries!
 We'd recommend browsing hardware options to get an idea of the size rod you'd like to help determine how much space to leave for your rod/brackets.
 Then, you can estimate the needed amount of space by considering your desired rod diameter/set up.
 When in total doubt and plan on using a thinner rod (1.5" or less), we'd go with allowing 2"-3" of space.
-Again, if using a rod pocket, you'd start from the top of the rod down to the floor.
+Again, if using a rod pocket, you'd start from the top of the rod.

 2. SO HOW HIGH ABOVE MY WINDOW SHOULD I BRING MY ROD?